How Tariff Deadlines Moved the Options Market: August 2025 Analysis

 Agricultural Exports-4.9%HighBear Put SpreadsCost pressure

 Options prices can change quickly around scheduled events.
-Below is historical context about how timing has affected options during past tariff announcements (for educational purposes, not trading instructions).
+Below is historical context on how timing affected options during the 2025 tariff announcements (for educational purposes, not trading instructions).

 Scenario: Learning from April's timeline